contentauth/c2pa-python/docs/tmn-wip-docs/settings.md

 ## Default configuration

-The settings JSON schema — including the complete default configuration with all properties and their default values — is shared with all languages in the SDK:
+The settings JSON schema — including the complete default configuration with all properties and their default values — is shared by all languages in the SDK:

 ```json
 {